-The CR Audit and QI Committee is chaired by Professor David Howlett.
-Membership of the Committee comprises the College Officers (the President, the Vice-President, the Medical Director, Professional Practice and the Medical Director for Education and Training) ex-officio, six appointed members and co-opted members.
+The CR Audit and Quality Improvement Committee is chaired by Dr R Greenhalgh.
+Membership of the Committee comprises the College Officers (the President, the Vice-President, the Medical Director, Professional Practice and the Medical Director, Education and Training) ex-officio, up to six appointed members and up to five co-opted members.

 Members are responsible for implementing an annual programme of audit and QI projects; to produce an annual plan of audit and QI professional learning and development activities for Fellows and members of the RCR; to be aware of clinical standards and national audit policies; and to ensure AuditLive templates are up to date and reflect current practice.

-If you have any queries regarding the CR Audit and QI Committee please write to the Committee Chair, Professor David Howlett via the Data, Audit and Surveys Co-ordinator at The Royal College of Radiologists.
+If you have any queries regarding the CR Audit and QI Committee please write to the Committee Chair, Dr R Greenhalgh, via the Projects Co-ordinator, Audit and Surveys at The Royal College of Radiologists.

 - Dr R Greenhalgh

 - Dr J Dickson (President)

 - Professor M P Callaway (Medical Director, Professional Practice, CR)

 - Dr W H Ramsden (Vice President, CR)

 - Dr P Mehrotra

 - Dr D Remedios